Stochastic inflation from quantum field theory and the parametric dependence of the effective noise amplitude: Testing approximations

-A common example of a smooth window function is the Gaussian, \beq W(k,t) = 1-e^{-\frac{1}{2}\left(\frac{k}{\sigma a_tH}\right)^2}. \eeq The Gaussian window function fulfills the criteria set out in Ref.~\cite{Winitzki:1999ve}, and is parameterised by a dimensionless parameter $\sigma$, controlling both the location and steepness of the transition from IR to UV.
-This is in contrast to a smoothed step function (which we will consider below), where the location is fixed (by the parameter $\mu$ in (\ref{eq:stepfunction})) and a second parameter that controls the steepness.
-In other words, the step function is not a limit of the Gaussian, and as $\sigma\rightarrow 0$, the cutoff becomes steep, but also moves to $k\rightarrow 0$.
+In order to make explicit the central approximations needed to recover the Langevin equation in its standard form \eqref{eq:Langevin1} a smooth window function that separates the IR and UV scales is used as an example.
+As discussed in the previous section, checking these approximations entails a comparison of the stochastic noise of \eqref{eq:noisecorr} with the white noise case \eqref{eq:StarobNoise2} and the justification to neglect the off-diagonal (c-q) components in \eqref{eq:offdiag}.
+In addition, we examine the expansion of the inverse IR propagator \eqref{eq:InversePropExpansion} from the alternative derivation presented in section \ref{sec:propagatordecomp}.
+Lastly, we study the impact of the choice of UV mode function on the noise correlations.
+We take the common example of a Gaussian as a smooth window function, \beq W(k,t) = 1-e^{-\frac{1}{2}\left(\frac{k}{\sigma a_tH}\right)^2}. \eeq The Gaussian window function fulfills the criteria set out in Ref.~\cite{Winitzki:1999ve}, and is parameterised by a dimensionless parameter $\sigma$, controlling both the location and steepness of the transition from IR to UV.
+This is in contrast to a smoothed step function (which will also be considered in section \ref{sec:noiseamplitude}), where the location is fixed by a parameter $\mu$ (as in (\ref{eq:stepfunction})) and $\sigma$ controls the steepness of the transition.
+In other words, the Gaussian does not become a step function in the limit $\sigma\rightarrow 0$, since the cutoff besides from steepening then also moves $k\rightarrow 0$.
+The Gaussian window function has been considered in a number of works, including \cite{Matarrese:2003ye,Liguori:2004fa}.